 - An edible front yard garden that integrates edibles and ornamental

-- A garden surrounding a gazebo
+- A gathering place surrounding a gazebo

 - A peaceful Japanese-style garden that you can walk through and reflect